Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Nested Schur complement based preconditioners for twofold saddle point systems

 and denote the nested Schur complement as

 In \cite{Sogn2019Schur}, each $S_i$ is assumed to be symmetric positive definite (SPD).
 From the expressions, if $\mathcal{A}$ is symmetric and all $A_i~i=1,\ldots,3$ are symmetric positive definite, then $S_i$ are SPD.
 In this work, we only assume that each $S_i$ is invertible.
 Such assumptions are sufficient enough to guarantee the invertibility of the global system.
+Under such an assumption, the block $LDU$ decomposition of the system matrix is

+For ease of presentation, we will denote the above 3 block matrices as $\mathcal{L}$, $\mathcal{D}$, and $\mathcal{U}$, respectively.
 We study both block-triangular and block-diagonal preconditioners for the system matrix (\ref{matrix_A}).
 For block-triangular preconditioners, we focus on a lower triangular type with left preconditioning because an upper triangular one with right preconditioning can be discussed in a similar way \cite{benzi2005numerical, ipsen2001note}.
 We consider the following preconditioner:

 \begin{theorem} Assume that all $S_i, i=1, 2, 3$, are invertible, then, for the preconditioner (\ref{P_1}),